Small business payroll: a complete guide for 2026

 How to choose the right payroll solution for your business

-• Payroll complexity: Simple hourly or salary pay is easier to manage.
+- Payroll complexity: simple hourly or salary pay is easier to manage.
 Multiple pay types, commissions, tips, or contractors add complexity that software handles better.

-• Multi-state operations: Employees in different states mean different tax rules.
+- Multi-state operations: employees in different states mean different tax rules.
 Software with multi-state support or a full-service provider simplifies compliance.

-• Available time: If payroll takes time away from revenue-generating activities, automation or outsourcing pays for itself.
+- Available time: if payroll takes time away from revenue-generating activities, automation or outsourcing pays for itself

-• Budget constraints: Compare the total cost of each option, including your time.
+- Budget constraints: compare the total cost of each option, including your time.
 The cheapest option isn't always the most cost-effective.

-• Growth plans: Choose a solution that scales with you.
+- Growth plans: choose a solution that scales with you.
 Switching payroll systems mid-growth creates extra work and potential errors.

 Xero makes small business payroll simple

-Automation makes compliance easier regardless of which option you choose.
+Automation makes payroll compliance easier regardless of which option you choose.
 Xero payroll software handles the heavy lifting so you can focus on running your business.
 Calculate wages, withhold taxes, file forms, and pay employees from one platform that syncs with your accounting.

 Ready to simplify your payroll?
 Get one month free when you sign up for any Xero plan.
-See all features to find the right fit for your business.

 FAQs on small business payroll